KohaILS/koha-manual-zh-cn/source/circulation.rst

 the hold to pull until one library triggers the hold.

-If enabled, clicking the *Mark item as lost* button will mark item as lost and notify the requesting patron depending on the value of the :ref:`CanMarkHoldsAwaitingPickupAsLost` system preference.
+If enabled, clicking the *Mark item as lost* button will mark item as lost and notify the requesting patron depending on the value of the :ref:`CanMarkHoldsToPullAsLost` system preference.

 |image578|